srgokribb/Rifdock-Total-Setup/README.md

 - Last revised on 17 June 2022.
 - **If you want to directly see the method to build RifDock, see the step #8**
 - **Basically I'm a beginner to Linux.
 So, there could be some mistakes that I missed.**
-- I tried to made this mannual as easy as possible, so that anyone, who patiently follows the mannual, could successfully install rifdock.
+- I tried to made this manual as easy as possible, so that anyone, who patiently follows the manual, could successfully install rifdock.
 - **Specially give thanks to Longxing Cao and Brian Coventry et al., who are the members of David Baker's group in UW, for developing and sharing Rifdock.**
 - The paper of Rifdock: https://www.nature.com/articles/s41586-022-04654-9

 ## Least spec to run rifdock
 - Recommended by authors of Rifdock: 32+ core CPU, 16-80GB RAM depending on the size of the target
 - As for installation, ~10 cpus were enough.
-- As for run, I sensibly recommned 50 core CPU or more, 200GB RAM or more
+- As for run, I sensibly recommend 50 core CPU or more, 200GB RAM or more

 ## These are the required programs or resources to run RifDock
 **(Bolded programs are directly necessary to build Rifdock)**